Leviethal/Mini_ML_Projects/README.md

 1. Clone this repository.
 2. Navigate into any project directory.
-3. Open the notebook (usually `model.ipynb`) with Jupyter or VS Code.
+3. Open the notebook with Jupyter or VS Code.
 4. Run the cells to see preprocessing, training, evaluation, and results.